AntonsMindstorms/lms-line-sensor/firmware/I2C firmware/README.md

 ### Position encoding

+A weighted position is calculated based on the signals measure by the 8 sensors.
 Convert the position byte to a signed value with:

 ```python
 signed_position = frame[8] - 128